-Your press release is done.
-You have got your list of appropriate media contacts.
-Now, all you have to do is send out the emails.
+Your press release is done and all you have to do now is send out the press release email.
 While sending out an email may seem easy, there are quite a few steps to get it just right so that you get the right media support.

 6 steps to a press release email

-This is the most important part of your press release email because more than likely an email will be opened if there is an interesting, eye-catching topic.
+This is the most important part of your press release email.
+After all, your email is more likely to be opened if there is an interesting, eye-catching topic.
 If you create the right hook, you have a very good shot of getting great media coverage.
-If you mess it up, it is likely that your email will go straight to their trash and never be looked at.
+If you mess it up, it is likely that your email will go straight to a journalist’s trash folder and never be read.

 Try and create a subject line that is different from your press release headline.
 While it makes sense to use your press release headline as your email subject, it may not seem interesting enough to open for the reader.
 You need to create a subject line that is concise and gives a better clue about what the press release is about.
 Depending on the type of media support you are looking for, try and also make it relevant to them.

-Try not to be overly familiar, especially if it is someone that you have not interacted with before, but a nice touch would be to include the recipient’s name.
+Try not to be overly familiar, especially if you’re talking to someone that you have not interacted with before, but a nice touch would be to include the recipient’s name.
 It will keep them interested in reading your email because it shows that you have written this email specifically for them and it isn’t just a copy-paste job that you have sent to multiple journalists.

-There are two scenarios that an introduction can do: It can make the journalist regret giving you attention or it can make them more interested in who you are and your business.
-I am pretty sure that you want the second scenario.
+There are two scenarios that an introduction can create: It can make the journalist regret giving you attention or it can make them more interested in who you are and your business.
+All brands aim for the second scenario.
 The only way that that can happen is if you prove that you can stand out in your industry.
-You need to prove to them why they should give you the time of day because other people are probably trying to send the same pitch.
+You need to prove to a journalist why they should give you the time of day because other people are probably trying to send the same pitch.

-The best way to get a journalist’s attention is by making a connection with them by referencing something they have done recently, complimenting them about their work, showing your appreciation for things they have done, etc.
+The best way to get a journalist’s attention is by making a connection with them by referencing a story they’ve worked on recently.
+You can also compliment them on their work, show your appreciation for things they have done, etc.

-You have managed to retain their attention, which is a really good thing.
+If your email recipient has gotten to your email’s body, then you have managed to retain their attention.
+This is a really good thing.

 At this stage, the rest of your email should be about your press release so you want to keep all other text to a minimum.
-Your goal is to make the connection of your press release with what you mentioned in your introduction.
+Your goal is to make the connection between your press release and what you mentioned in your introduction.

 You want to keep your closing short and sweet, but also professional.

-It is important to remember to share your contact details so that they can connect with you if they need other information.
-That is possibly the most important thing because if you don’t provide them with your details, they may not proceed with your press release.
+It is important to remember to share your contact details so that your email recipients can connect with you if they need additional information.
+That is possibly the most important thing.
+This isn’t an exaggeration – if you don’t provide them with your details, they may not proceed with your press release.